Jo0920/Autofocusing_of_Multispectral_Microscopic_Imagery_Using_Deep_Learning/README.md

 ## Inference
 First, set path in `cfg.yaml` to load a pre-trained model.

-Then run `predict.py` for a deterministic model, `predict_with_uncertainty.py` for a Bayesian model.
+Then run `predict.py` with a deterministic model, `predict_with_uncertainty.py` with a Bayesian model.